Key takeaways:

 • Step 1: Thread each end into the bottom eyelets.

-• Step 3: Take the longer lace and bring it through the next eyelet on the instep side.
+• Step 3: Take the longer lace up through the next eyelet on the instep side.

-• Step 4: Continue with that lace across to the eyelet just opposite to form another rung.
+• Step 4: Bring that lace across to the opposite eyelet to form a horizontal bar.

-• Step 5: With that same lace, skip the eyelet just above and bring the string back through the next eyelet.
+• Step 5: Skip one eyelet up and bring the lace out through the next one.

-• Step 6: Bring the lace across to the eyelet opposite it.
+• Step 6: Cross it over to the opposite eyelet.

-• Step 7: Bring the lace through the top eyelet that is diagonal from your current location.
+• Step 7: Bring the lace through the top eyelet diagonally.

-• Step 8: Grab the other end of the lace and feed it through the empty eyelet nearest the shoe’s outer edge.
+• Step 8: Take the shorter lace and feed it up through the nearest empty eyelet on the outer edge.

-• Step 10: Bring the lace out through the only remaining eyelet at the top.
+• Step 10: Feed it out through the last remaining eyelet at the top.

 What Socks to Wear?